filiperinaldi/Autoware/docker/generic/README.md

 ```
 ./run.sh --help
 ```

+The development images are run as:

+- `./run.sh -b` will run the base image with CUDA available.
+By default: _autoware/autoware:latest-kinetic-base-cuda_
+- `./run.sh -b -c off` will run the base image without CUDA.
+By default: _autoware/autoware:latest-kinetic-base_

+The following images are ready-availabe in [autoware/autoware](https://hub.docker.com/r/autoware/autoware):
+- latest-kinetic-base: development environment with pre-installed Autoware dependencies __without CUDA__ for the latest release of Autoware.
+- latest-kinetic-base-cuda: development environment with pre-installed Autoware dependencies __with CUDA__ for the latest release of Autoware.
+- latest-kinetic-cuda: pre-compiled Autoware __with CUDA__ for the latest release of Autoware.

 __Note__: The default values for the __--image__ and __--tag-prefix__
 parameters in build.sh and run.sh are different.
 This is because run.sh